Sunday, April 21, 2024

 A City for No One

-I walk around the streets of this city, as I have always done, chasing something different, something beautiful.
+I walk around the streets of this city, as I have always done, chasing something true, something beautiful.
 The people and the buildings are the entities that I usually find mostly interesting.
 The people, because they represent life, and a city without life is just an eerie sight to see (we all have experienced that during the recent forced closures); and the buildings, because they are the history and the style of the times.
 Unfortunately, lately, I am having serious trouble in satisfying these interests of mine.

 I rarely see any happy faces these days.
 I look for them, but I can’t really find any.
-Maybe one, occasionally, which is just a drop in the ocean of gloomy and depressed faces that floods the streets.
-Of course, there are many reasons behind this fact, like for example: the mysterious sickness which represents death, the economic depression knocking at the door, the sick political theatre being played every day, the lack of emergency lanes, the unexpected energy crisis, still keeping a nonsense curfew after 11 o’clock, the lack of possibility to live a decent life in a country blessed by God, increasing poverty, mafia wars, surging corruption, and the list grows on and on.
+Maybe one, occasionally, which is just a drop in the ocean of gloomy and depressed profiles that floods the city's streets.
+Of course, there are many reasons behind this fact, like for example: the mysterious sickness representing death, the economic depression knocking at the door, the sick political theatre being played every day, the lack of emergency lanes, the unexpected energy crisis, still keeping a nonsense curfew after 11 o’clock, the lack of possibility to live a decent life in a country blessed by God, increasing poverty, mafia wars, surging corruption, and the list grows on and on.
 All these facts have their toll on the life of inhabitants.
-However, the main reason in my opinion, behind these depressive faces is living in a city with no identity, and no living standards.
+However, the main reason in my opinion, behind these depressive faces is - living in a city with no identity, and no living standards.

 giants with no eyes, which cast a suffocating shadow on everything and everyone.
 A brand-new skyline which didn’t really exist 5 years ago, now imprisons the city center, depriving people from the sunlight, and the beautiful view of Dajti mountain.
 It is impossibly difficult to find history here now.
 According to style, well, I don’t think one can find style in a city where its old national theater building was torn down only to build more nondescript towers instead.